 Python – listing buckets with boto3 client

 Boto3 also provides us with Bucket resources.
-We can use its all() function to list all buckets in the AWS account.
+We can use its all() function to list down all buckets in the AWS account.

 import boto3